-The Rapid Outcomes from Agricultural Research (ROAR) program, created by FFAR, provides nimble deployment of funds to support research and outreach in response to emerging or unanticipated threats to the nation’s food supply or agricultural systems.
-ROAR participants, including but not limited to university researchers, farmers or producers, commodity groups and government officials, may apply for funds prior to an outbreak for development of diagnostics, monitoring and mitigation strategies, or enter into an agreement with FFAR that enables the quick release of funds should an outbreak occur.
-In this way, the ROAR program supports pre-outbreak efforts, and in the case of an outbreak, fills the gap until traditional, longer-term funding sources can be secured.
+The Rapid Outcomes from Agricultural Research (ROAR) program provides nimble deployment of funds to support research and outreach in response to emerging or unanticipated threats to the nation’s food supply or agricultural systems.
+ROAR participants, including but not limited to university researchers, farmers or producers, commodity groups and government officials, may apply for funds in response to an outbreak for development of diagnostics, monitoring and mitigation strategies.
+The ROAR program fills the gap until traditional, longer-term funding sources can be secured.

 Up to $150,000 per one-year grant is available from FFAR, with the requirement that recipients provide equal or greater matching funds from non-U.S. federal sources.

 Please see here for more information about matching funds.
 Industry participation and/or funding is strongly encouraged.

 In the event of a pest or pathogen outbreak, submit a one-page concept note to FFAR outlining (1) the research team, including academic scientists, industry representatives and/or government officials, (2) the source and amount (up to $150,000) of matching funds for the project and (3) a brief description of the pest or pathogen threat and why it should be considered for rapid funding.
 FFAR will use the concept note to decide whether or not to invite submission of a full application.
 Applications will be reviewed immediately and a decision made within approximately 1 week of submission.
 This process is designed so that in the case of an outbreak a research team may receive funding within days of submitting an application.

 Best approach for: Teams that are in need of swift deployment of funding in response to a pest or pathogen outbreak.